ryandkuster/ngsComposer/tools/README.md

 $ python3 krill.py -r1 1_R1.fastq -r2 1_R2.fastq -q 30 -p 95
 ```

 As with Krill, paired-end output files will indicate when pairing has been retained with the "pe" prefix.
 Reads that have no pair will have the "se" prefix.
+In the instance that a pe and se naming scheme are both applied to a file name, the leftmost prefix will indicate if a file is paired or single/unpaired (e.g. "**se**.pe.1_R1.fastq" will be unpaired).

 ## Porifera